-National Logistics Day™ is observed annually on June 28th in appreciation for the importance that the logistics industry plays in both our national and global economies!
+Annually, National Logistics Day™ on June 28th promotes appreciation for the important role the logistics industry plays in both our national and global economies!

-The logistics industry first started to take form when Marco Polo traveled to China on the Silk Road and kept a detailed written record paving the way for future traders and merchants to use between Europe and China.
-In 1896, the first “horseless carriage” semi-truck was invented, improving how goods would move across our country.
-The first air cargo flight took place in 1910 between Dayton and Columbus, increasing the speed with which goods could be delivered in the U.S. In 1956, the first container ship sailed from the port of New Jersey to Texas, forever changing how goods would move around the world.
-And that’s how early logistics started, demonstrating how logistics connects the world and always has.
+The logistics industry first started to take form when Marco Polo traveled to China on the Silk Road.
+His detailed written record paved the way for future traders and merchants traveling between Europe and China.
+In 1896, the invention of the “horseless carriage” semi-truck improved how goods moved across our country.
+Just 14 years later, the first air cargo flight took place in 1910.
+The flight between Dayton and Columbus dramatically increased the speed with which goods could be delivered in the U.S. By 1956, the first container ship sailed from the port of New Jersey to Texas.
+Shipments forever changed how goods moved around the world.
+These advancements demonstrate how logistics connect the world – and always have.

 Today, logistics expenses in the U.S. account for nearly 8% of everything we make and sell.
 That includes packaging, warehousing, shipping, and more.
 The third-party logistics (3PL) industry – those who help businesses efficiently manage logistics across their supply chains (from 3PLs to truckers to warehouse managers) – represents an $800 billion industry on its own.